xrrocha/xrecords/doc/intro.md

 business needs in our organizations.
 This series of posts illustrates object oriented framework development around a simple (though not trivial) application domain.

+This posts outlines what a framework is, how it is implemented and how it can be used to build concrete applications.
+Future posts will zoom into the details of framework design, usability and extensibility.

 > The code for these documents, written in the [Xtend](http://www.eclipse.org/xtend/)
 > programming language, is available at https://github.com/xrrocha/xrecords.